 APPROVAL REQUESTED

-Enron North America requests approval for the following actions in connection with the development of the 750 NW Pastoria Energy Facility LLC in Kern County, Califorinia:
+Enron North America requests approval for the following actions in connection with the development of the 750 NW Pastoria Energy Facility LLC in Kern County, California:

 Committing up to $198.0 to purchase the turbine purchase contract executed by West LB, predecessor-in-interest to E-Next Generation LLC (the “Facility”), in September 2000.

 Submitting a binding bid on March 15, 2001, to Kern River Pipeline (“Kern”) for a firm gas transportation for a 15-year term, for 100,000 MMBtu/day of gas from the primary receipt point at Opal in the Rocky Mountains to the Wheeler Ridge delivery point.
-The obligations under this transportation contract will be supported by either an Enron guarantee for the demand charges due over the 15 year term, estimated to be $241.1 million and $88.2 million nominally and discounted, respectively, or an evergreen letter of credit for three years of demand charges, estimated to be $48.2 million and $38.5 million nominally and discounted, respectively.
+The obligations under this transportation contract will be supported by either an Enron guarantee for the demand charges due over the 15 year term, estimated to be $241.1 million, or an evergreen letter of credit for three years of demand charges, estimated to be $48.2 million.

 To expend additional development costs of $1.9 million for January through May 31, 2001.